Joel Ward (footballer): Personal life

 Ward is currently involved with helping and supporting local charity Faith and Football, which was set up by former Pompey defender Linvoy Primus.
 He attended the Bourne Community College in Southbourne and Bishop Luffa School in Chichester.
 Ward is a Christian and kneels down on the pitch to pray before each match.
 On 20 April 2014, Ward returned to his home church for an interview about how he brings his Christian faith to his job as a footballer.
 He currently resides in London.

-Position versatility
+Style of play

-Ward operated mainly as a central defender at the start of his professional career.
+Ward operated mainly as a central defender at the start of his professional career, particularly during the beginning of his time at Portsmouth and loan to Bournemouth.
 He proved his versatility in the 2010–11 season with Steve Cotterill deploying him as a right-back at the start of the season, and also played him as a central midfielder, right midfielder and as an attacking midfielder.
-Whilst at Palace, he has often filled in at left back, most notably in the 2013–14 and 2014–15 seasons.
+Whilst at Palace, he predominantly played at right-back, though often filled in at left back, most notably in the 2013–14 and 2014–15 seasons.
+In the 2023–24 season, under new manager Oliver Glasner, Ward's defensive solidity saw him revert to playing as a right-sided centre-back when Glasner used a system with three centre-backs.